 Baked Goods Findings

-Speak to your allergist about whether your child is a candidate for trying a baked goods challenge (never just try this without the specialist consultation).
+Speak to your allergist about whether your child is a candidate for trying a baked goods challenge (never just try this at home on your own!).
 Research at Johns Hopkins University has shown that many children tolerating thoroughly baked milk or egg can even progress to foods that are less extensively baked, such as pizza.
-For more, see Milk, Egg Allergy Breakthrough.

 Since milk and egg allergies tend to appear in children before they reach the age of 3, this presents a challenge to the child’s parents.
 Many babies who become allergic to dairy have to switch to an extensively hydrolyzed formula that is considered “hypoallergenic” for those who react to cow’s milk.